-To override the set of subjects that are bound to Verrazzano (and Kubernetes) roles for a project, add the Subjects to the VerrazzanoProject CR for the project, as shown in the example below.
+To override the set of subjects that are bound to Verrazzano (and Kubernetes) roles for a project, add the Subjects to the VerrazzanoProject CR for the project, as shown in the following example.

 Note that the generated role bindings will be updated if you update the VerrazzanoProject CR and change the subjects specified for either role.

-apiVersion: clusters.verrazzano.io/v1alpha1 kind: VerrazzanoProject metadata: name: my-project spec: ... security: projectAdminSubjects: - name: my-project-admin-group kind: Group projectMonitorSubjects: - name: my-project-view-group kind: Group ...
+apiVersion: clusters.verrazzano.io/v1beta1 kind: VerrazzanoProject metadata: name: my-project spec: ... security: projectAdminSubjects: - name: my-project-admin-group kind: Group projectMonitorSubjects: - name: my-project-view-group kind: Group ...

 As with the system role bindings, you can specify multiple subjects for both project-admin and project-monitor roles.
 You can also specify a subject or subjects for one role, but not the other.
 If no subjects are specified for a role, then the default binding subjects will be used.